-Relations between Washington and Abuja began to improve shortly after General Abubakar assumed power and have since continued to grow during President Bush's term in office.
-In September 1998, Abubakar visited the United States for the U.N.
-General Assembly meeting, and also came to Washington to meet with President Clinton at the White House.
-After the meeting, Abubakar said President Clinton told him that if Nigeria stayed on its democratic course, the United States was prepared to help win some debt relief from international lending institutions and might also allow the resumption of direct air links between the U.S. and Nigeria.
-U.S. Secretary of State Madeleine Albright also praised Abubakar for taking steps to improve conditions in Nigeria.
+States was prepared to help win some debt relief from international lending institutions and might also allow the resumption of direct air links between the U.S. and Nigeria.
+Then U.S. Secretary of State Madeleine Albright also praised Abubakar for taking steps to improve conditions in Nigeria.
 U.S. officials applauded Abubakar's transition program and warmly welcomed the transfer of power to an elected civilian government and promised to work closely with the Obasanjo government.

 In mid-October 1999, then Secretary of State Albright visited Nigeria and met with senior government officials and civil society groups.
 At a press briefing following her Africa tour, Secretary Albright stated that the government and people of Nigeria are "engaged in a dramatic and high-stakes struggle to establish a viable democratic system."
 She said President Obasanjo "appears truly committed to jumpstarting the economy, fighting corruption and resolving regional problems that remain a source of unrest within Nigeria."
 In late October 1999, President Obasanjo met with President Clinton and other senior government officials in Washington.
 At a White House press briefing, President Clinton said that "it is very much in America's interests that Nigeria succeed, and therefore we should assist them in their success.
 We intend to increase our assistance to Nigeria to expand law-enforcement cooperation and to work toward an agreement to stimulate trade and investment between us.
 We intend to do what we can to help Nigeria recover assets plundered by the previous regime."
-President Clinton stated that the United States will support "generous debt rescheduling through the Paris Club and encourage other countries to take further steps."
+President Clinton stated that the United States would support "generous debt rescheduling through the Paris Club and encourage other countries to take further steps."

 In a meeting with President Obasanjo in Abuja on August 26, 2000, President Clinton stated that the United States is "committed to working with the people of Nigeria to help build stronger institutions, improve education, fight disease, crime and corruption, ease the burden of debt and promote trade and investment in a way that brings more of the benefits of prosperity to people who have embraced democracy."
 Clinton also made an unprecedented address before the Nigerian parliament in which he underscored the major issues facing Nigeria today, including democratization and ethnic and religious strife.
 President Clinton announced a number of new initiatives during his Nigeria visit.
 He pledged \$60 million for AIDS vaccine research and more than \$20 million for Obasanjo's campaigns against malaria, polio, and HIV/AIDS.
 He also praised Nigeria's regional leadership and promised continued U.S. support for the West African peacekeeping mission in Sierra Leone.
-He pledged continued U.S. support for education, including the provision of Internet access through the work of NGOs and universities.
+He pledged continued U.S. support for education, including the provision of Internet access through the work of NGOs and universities.14